HackYourFuture/study/databases/README.md

 While this JavaScript database is a nice and simple example, it doesn't persist the data for the next day.

-In this module you will focus primarily on persisting databases, in particular the relational database MySQL.
+In this module you will focus primarily on persisting databases, in particular the relational database PostgreSQL.

 To learn more, check out the following resources: